Asian Heritage Month

-May marks the celebration of Asian Heritage Month, a time when we recognize the invaluable contributions of people of Asian descent to Canada’s social, political, economic, scientific, and cultural landscape.
-It is also a moment in which we acknowledge the resistance of people of Asian descent in Canadian history.
+May marks the celebration of Asian Heritage Month, a time to recognize the invaluable contributions of people of Asian descent to Canada’s social, political, economic, scientific, and cultural landscape.

-Some of these struggles include the fight against the Chinese Exclusion Head Tax, the internment of Japanese people during World War II, and the resistance against Canada’s ‘continuous journey’ regulation that restricted passengers of the Komagata Maru from entering the country.
+Despite the immeasurable contributions of Asian Canadians, the impact of structural inequalities continues to be at the root of anti-Asian hate.
+Historically, we remember the resistance of Asian Canadians who fought against the Chinese Exclusion Head Tax, the internment of Japanese peoples during World War II, and the resistance against Canada’s continuous journey regulation that restricted passengers of the Komagata Maru from entering the country.

 Today, these struggles involve fighting to counter anti-Asian racism.
 Simply put, many workers do not feel safe in their communities.
 A 2021 Angus Reid poll found that 71 percent of Asians in Canada cited a worsening in racism and discrimination.
 A 2022 University of Victoria study also found that two-thirds of respondents who identified as first or second-generation Chinese Canadian had some experience of being treated disrespectfully.